-Students in Ohio Dominican University’s Master of Science in Exercise Science program have the advantage of small class sizes, personal interaction with faculty, research opportunities, and opportunities to work with other local universities and partners in the greater Columbus, Ohio area.
+Students in Ohio Dominican University’s Master of Science in Exercise Science program have the advantage of small class sizes, personal interaction with faculty, research opportunities and the chance to work with partners in the greater Columbus area.

 John Thistlethwaite, Ph.D., assistant professor of Anatomy and Physiology, is the creator and director of Ohio Dominican’s Exercise Science program.
 He also chairs the Natural Sciences department.
 His research interests include cardiopulmonary and metabolism regulation, particularly pertaining to obese and type II diabetic individuals.